-In this tutorial we will show you how to install and configuration Logrotate on Ubuntu 16.04 LTS server.
+In this tutorial, we will show you how to install and configuration Logrotate on Ubuntu 16.04 LTS server.
 For those of you who didn’t know, Logrotate helps to manage your log files.
 It can periodically read, minimize, back up, creates new log files, and basically anything you may ever want to do with them.
-This is usually used to to help prevent any single log file from getting unwieldy in size.
+This is usually used to help prevent any single log file from getting unwieldy in size.
 It is commonly also used to delete old log files so as not to fill your server’s hard drive.
-The most important features of logrotate are automatic log rotation, log compression, log removal and mailing the log files.
+The most important features of logrotate are automatic log rotation, log compression, log removal, and emailing the log files.

 Install Logrotate on Ubuntu 16.04 LTS